 I’ll get straight to it.
-The vast majority of those that come to our website are reading about master data governance, specifically from this whitepaper.
+The vast majority of those that come to our website are reading about master data governance.

 This makes sense to me.
 It may not be the key buying factor for everyone, but, it is exactly the white paper I’d read if I was looking around.
 (It often does end up being the primary focus of any internal budget pitches.)

 I like to view technology as extremely basic, all it does is allows someone to get from Position A to Position B more quickly and more cost effectively than the manual option.
 Not only that but it also allows visibility of all data throughout its lifecycle.

 The second point is the one that sticks out to me.
 Surely if you are running a large organisation you need all the information available possible?

 To me it just makes sense.
 If you can analyse accurate data, you can find trends, you can spot discrepancies and with that kind of information you can drive your company forward.